On Representing Convex Quadratically Constrained Quadratic Programs via Graph Neural Networks: Computational Experiments

-\paragraph{GNN architecture and training settings:} For the GNN described in Section \ref{sec:theory_pre}, there are three classes of functions $\{g_1^t,\dots,g_4^t\}_{t=1}^T$, $\{h_1^t,\dots,h_6^t\}_{t=1}^T$ and $R$ remain unspecified.
-The first class,$\{g_1^t,\dots,g_4^t\}_{t=1}^T$, are two-layer MLPs with layer widths of $[d,d]$, and ReLU as activations, where the inputs of each function are concatenated together.
+For the GNN described in Section \ref{sec:theory_pre}, there are three classes of functions $\{g_1^t,\dots,g_4^t\}_{t=1}^T$, $\{h_1^t,\dots,h_6^t\}_{t=1}^T$ and $R$ remain unspecified.
+The first class, $\{g_1^t,\dots,g_4^t\}_{t=1}^T$, are two-layer MLPs with layer widths of $[d,d]$, and ReLU as activations, where the inputs of each function are concatenated together.
 The second class, $\{h_1^t,\dots,h_6^t\}_{t=1}^T$, are linear transformations with output dimension $d$ followed by ReLU activations.
 The last one, $R$, is also a two-layer MLP with ReLU activation, with widths of $[d,1]$ for predicting feasibility and objective values, and $[d,n]$ for predicting solutions.
-The hyper-parameters are set as $T=2$ and $d=64$.
-For training, we utilized the Adam optimizer alongside a one-cycle learning rate scheduler, with a maximum learning rate of 0.0001 and a batch size of 16.
+The hyper-parameter $T$ is set to 2.
+For training, we utilized the Adam optimizer with a learning rate of 0.0001 and a batch size of 16.

-\paragraph{Main results:} Figure \ref{fig:tr_loss} illustrates the training losses for the three tasks.
-The subfigures from left to right correspond to the tasks of predicting feasibility, objective values, and optimal solutions, respectively.
-Each curve in the subfigures represents a dataset generated from one of the base instances.
-The results show that, for all three tasks, the training losses decrease gradually as the number of epochs increases, eventually converging to small values.
-Beside the curves, the best training and validation loss values during the training processes are reported in Table \ref{tab:losses}.
-These results validate the claim made in Theorem \ref{thm:approximation}.